-At the age of 32, Daniele Rustioni is one of the most exciting conductors of his generation and has been appointed as Principal Conductor of the Opéra National de Lyon starting with the season 2017/18.
-He is presently the Principal Conductor of the Orchestra della Toscana, one of the well-known Italian symphonic orchestras and has been the Music Director of the Teatro Petruzzelli, Bari between 2012 and 2014.
+At the age of 33, Daniele Rustioni is one of the most exciting conductors of his generation: he will be the new Principal Conductor of the Opéra National de Lyon starting with the season 2017/18 and is presently the Principal Conductor of the Orchestra della Toscana, one of the well-known Italian symphonic orchestras.
+He has also been the Music Director of the Teatro Petruzzelli, Bari between 2012 and 2014.
 The critic of THE TIMES has affirmed: “Clearly another rising talent destined for big things”.

-Daniele Rustioni has an intense symphonic activity: beside his collaboration with the Orchestra della Toscana he has already conducted the best Italian orchestras such as the Filarmonica della Scala, the Santa Cecilia Orchestra and the Sinfonica Nazionale della RAI.
-He has also conducted the BBC Philharmonic, the Orchestra della Svizzera Italiana, the Helsinki Philharmonic, the Bournemouth Symphony Orchestra and the London Philharmonic – where he will return in October 2017 – and the Orchestre Philharmonique de Montecarlo.
+Daniele Rustioni has an intense symphonic activity: Beside his collaboration with the Orchestra della Toscana he has already conducted the best Italian orchestras such as the Filarmonica della Scala, the Santa Cecilia Orchestra and the Sinfonica Nazionale della RAI.
+He has also conducted the BBC Philharmonic, the Orchestra della Svizzera Italiana, the Helsinki Philharmonic, the Netherland Symphony Orchestra, the Bournemouth Symphony Orchestra, the London Philharmonic – where he will return in October 2017 – and the Orchestre Philharmonique de Montecarlo.
 In October 2015 he made a successful debut with the City of Birmingham Symphony Orchestra.
 In May-June 2016 he conducted his first tour of South America with the Orchestra della Toscana.

 Recording activities includes Erwin Schrott’s opera arias album for Sony Classical.
-On the same label his is recording a survey on the Italian symphonic music of the XX century with his Orchestra della Toscana: the first monographic CD, dedicated to Ghedini, will be released in March 2016.
+On the same label he is recording a survey on the Italian symphonic music of the XX century with his Orchestra della Toscana: the first monographic CD, dedicated to Ghedini, will be released fall 2016.